Monday, February 23, 2015

 Not A Typical Valentine's Day

 Valentine's Day in NYC is not to be spent at the usual restaurants.
-This city is amazing for all other holidays… but not this one.
-Probably because Valentine's was the first one to be incorporated by sleazy restauranteurs to fleece customers of their money, while getting nothing special back.
+This city is treacherous with scams during holidays.
+Valentine's was the first one to be incorporated by sleazy restauranteurs to fleece customers of their money, while getting nothing special back.
 Think about it… you want a ROMANTIC dinner for Valentine's Day.
 Cozy.
 Secluded.
 Intimate.
 Calm. (until the bedroom, later).
 Well, think about most of the city's eateries.
 Instead of what you want, they merely cram you into overcrowded dining rooms--for rushed meals (they often have "seatings" which means that diners must leave within 2 hours).
 The meals are often a downscaled prix-fixe version of the menu (so you can't even order your favorite dishes--which might be why you went there in the first place)!
 Undoubtedly, their $80-150per person dinner includes a mere sip of champagne, a fillet mignon or "Surf And Turf", and then a "fructose corn syrup Chocolate" confection.
-Practically the same as their New Year's Eve menu.
-Plus, you lose the intimacy of the restaurant (because its packed), and you lose the competency of the waitstaff (because they're understaffed and overworked).
+It is almost identical to their menu for New Year's Eve, that recently occurred.
+Making it worse, you lose the intimacy of the restaurant (because its packed), and you lose the competency of the waitstaff (because they're understaffed and overworked).
 But, you're forced to pay the "Holiday pre-included" 20% gratuity.

 Not for Lewis and I.